AntoineSavage/pizzascript/README.md

 Symbols have a close relationship with identifiers.
 An identifier is a symbol, but without any leading quote.
 In other words, a symbol is a quoted identifier

 An identifier is just a name representing a previously defined value.
-In particular, an identifier is **not** a literal of any kind.
+In particular, an identifier is **not** a literal of any kind, or is **not** itself a value of any kind.
+In order to obtain the value associated to the identifier, it must be evaluated.
 For example, in the following:
 ```
 (def my_value "hello world")
 ```
-We can say that identifier `my_value` represents the value `"hello world"`, and its matching symbols look like `'my_value`
+We can say that identifier `my_value` represents the value `"hello world"`, and its matching symbols look like `'my_value`.
+When evaluating identifier `my_value`, it will produce value `"hello world"`

 Here are some identifiers, matching the previously mentioned symbols (i.e. without quotes):
 ```